 Instructions

-- Add olive oil, garlic, and onion to the Instant Pot.
-Cook on sauté for 5 minutes.
+- Add 1 tablespoon cooking oil, 2 cloves minced garlic, and 1/3 cup diced onion to the Instant Pot.
+Cook on the sauté setting for 5 minutes.

 - Close and lock the Instant Pot and cook on the soup setting.

-- Open the Instant Pot carefully and remove the chicken breasts.
+- Open the Instant Pot carefully and remove the chicken breasts to a cutting board.

-- Shred the chicken and add it back to the soup.
+- Shred the chicken with two forks or meat claws and then add it back to the soup.

 - Serve hot, garnish with fresh cilantro or basil.